4He/3He thermochronology lab

-The 4He/3He Thermochronology Laboratory (HThLab) at the University of Potsdam is a facility dedicated to the precise measurement of Helium abundances within specific accessory minerals for high-resolution, ultra-low temperature 4He/3He thermochronology.
-As part of the ERC-funded project COOLER (PI P. van der Beek), the HTLab is the first of its kind in Europe with aims to develop into a world-leading laboratory for 4He/3He thermochronology.
+The 4He/3He thermochronology laboratory at the University of Potsdam is a facility dedicated to the precise measurement of helium abundances within specific accessory minerals for high-resolution, ultra-low temperature 4He/3He thermochronology.
+As part of the ERC-funded COOLER project, the laboratory is the first of its kind in Europe with the aim of becoming a world-leading laboratory for 4He/3He thermochronology.

 Our present 4He/3He facility includes:

-The system is designed to simultaneously measure low concentrations of 4He (~106 atoms) and 3He (~104 atoms) released from individual crystals during laser step heating.
+The system is designed to simultaneously measure low concentrations of 4He and 3He released from individual crystals during laser step heating.
 Prior to fusion and 4He/3He quantification, synthetic 3He is induced uniformly within each crystal by sample irradiation, which requires sample exposure to a high-energy, high-fluence (1015-1016 protons/cm2) proton beam for an extended period of time.